Have you ever thought about how odd it is for one species to share their sofa, bed, and all of their every day life with another species?

 The domestication of dogs is still scientifically ”a big question”.
 Scientists still try to determine exactly when and where the beginning of domestication took place.
 In other words, how dogs became so integrated in human evolution, to the point that they are literally another family member in our lives today.

 The Canaan Dog that exists today holds a concentrated and capsuled bulk of information that in fact shows us what the original dog was like when it chose to become associated with man.
 Not many understand how precious this information is.
 It can help us to shed light on many biological processes regarding psychological, emotional (and the neurobiology of those), genetics data and more.
 This information is a treasure not only for canine science, but also for other species research (including humans).
 There are very few other breeds that can provide this sort of information.

-This fund has been started in the hopes of being able to collect enough to bring Michael and his dogs home to Israel, so that he can continue her work with this fascinating breed.
+This fund has been started in the hopes of being able to collect enough to bring Myrna and her dogs home to Israel, so that she can continue her work with this fascinating breed.

-If all her friends contribute even just a small amount, the goal will be achieved, and Michael and his dogs will be able to go home.
+If all her friends contribute even just a small amount, the goal will be achieved, and Myrna and her dogs will be able to go home.

 Thanks to everyone for their interest, and hope to be able to give you all good news in the near future.

 For anyone interested in the whole story of the eviction: